Rent the Haskell House

 Located at 1703 Waterston Avenue, the Hezikiah Haskell House is a visible reminder of Clarksville’s historic and cultural roots and of the struggles of the formerly enslaved men and women who created Clarksville as an oasis of freedom, community and dignity.

-The architecture of the House — Cumberland-style*, board and batten, single-wall construction home, with double separated front doors — is typical of the very rudimentary homes built in early Clarksville.
-It sits in its original location and maintains a high degree of physical integrity.
-For example, its roof is composed of rough-hewn cedar shingle shakes; its original floor plan is unaltered; a few of the original windows remain; and some of the square nails used to construct the House can be seen in the exterior walls.
-A crude light brick fireplace, original to the House, is held together with sand mortar.
+The House sits in its original location and maintains a high degree of physical integrity.
+For example, its original floor plan is unaltered; a few of the original windows remain; and some of the square nails used to construct the House can be seen in the exterior walls.
+Also, a crude light brick fireplace, original to the House, is held together with sand mortar.

 The Early History of the House